simmmmo/sjb-PWA-Text-Editor/README.md

 ## Description

 This single-page application is a text editor that runs in the browser and meets the PWA criteria.
 It features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+It functions offline and users has the ability to download it as an application.
-The application will also function offline and has been deployed to Heroku.
+The application has been deployed to Heroku.

 ## User Story